v3nt4n1t0/DetectNVIDIAVulnDomain.ps1/README.md

 ### Considerations:

-- Well configured WinRM on remote machines
+- Well configured WinRM on remote machines.
-- Well configured firewall rules
+- Well configured firewall rules.
+Allow ping to remote machines from the Domain Controller.
-- Run the script with the Unrestricted or Bypass execution policies from Domain Controller
+- Run the script with the Unrestricted or Bypass execution policies from Domain Controller.

 ## Usage: